 Living in Saudi Arabia

 The country contains massive deserts, mountains, deep valleys, forests, and a wealth of resources.
-Much of Saudi Arabia is covered with sand.
-However, the mountains of the south, the plateaus of the north, and the waters of the Red Sea and the Arabian Gulf provide alternatives to the vast stretches of sand.
+The mountains of the south, the plateaus of the north, and the waters of the Red Sea and the Arabian Gulf provide alternatives to the vast stretches of sand.

-The climate of most of Saudi Arabia is hot in the summer, warm in the spring and fall, and beautiful during the winter months.
+The climate of most of Saudi Arabia is hot in the summer, warm in the spring and fall, and comfortably cool during the winter months.
 Contrary to popular belief, it occasionally rains in Saudi Arabia!
-The highest annual rainfall of 215.5mm (9 inches) occurs in Khamis Mushayt.
-During two of the hot summer months, humidity is the norm in the Eastern Province.
+The highest annual rainfall of 215.5mm (9 inches) occurs in Khamis Mushayt in south-west Saudi Arabia.
+During two of the hot summer months, high humidity is the norm in the Eastern Province.

 Many cultures co-exist within the Kingdom of Saudi Arabia among the Saudi nationals and the expatriate population comprised of various nationalities.
 As a result, Saudi Arabia is unique in terms of contrasting life styles and cultural anomalies.
 The constitution of the Kingdom of Saudi Arabia is the Koran, the Book revealed by God to the Prophet Mohammed (Peace be upon Him.).
 All laws and regulations comply with Islamic Sharia, the laws laid down by the Koran.
 The Kingdom is unique in its adherence to the Sharia as the basis for all its actions in every field of human activity and worship.
 The religion, which is practiced faithfully, is Islam.

-In general, expatriates live very comfortably in terms of basic needs and modern conveniences with supermarkets and specialized stores available to meet most necessities.
-In the three major cities of Jeddah, Riyadh and Dhahran/ Dammam, large shopping malls cater to every clothing and electronics shopping whim.
-With IKEA for cost-effective home furnishings and prices similar to those in the US, UK, and Canada, expatriates are now shopping in Kingdom more than ever before.
-There is a wide variety of brand-name shops and stores available (H&M, Gap, Banana Republic, Pottery Barn, Marks & Spencer, Debenhams, etc.)
+In general, expatriates in Saudi Arabia live very comfortably in terms of basic needs and modern conveniences with supermarkets and specialized stores available to meet most necessities.
+In the three major cities of Jeddah, Riyadh and Dhahran/ Dammam, large modern shopping malls cater to every clothing and electronics shopping whim.
+With stores like IKEA for cost-effective home furnishings and prices similar to those in the US, UK, and Canada, expatriates are now shopping in Kingdom more than ever before.
+There is a wide variety of brand-name shops and stores available (H&M, Gap, Banana Republic, Pottery Barn, Marks & Spencer, Debenhams, etc.) throughout Saudi Arabia.

-Desert camping, softball, theater groups, and more are alternative recreational activities outside of the housing compounds.
+Alternative recreational activities outside of ISG housing compounds include desert camping, softball, ice hockey, musical and theater groups, and more.
 In the coastal areas, snorkeling, fishing, scuba diving, windsurfing, and sailing are popular.
-Each school community develops clubs and activities based on common interests.
-Although there are now cinemas, there are no performing arts or nightclubs in Saudi Arabia.
-Internet and satellite television are widely available allowing expatriates to communicate regularly and stay in touch with current news from home.
+In addition, each school community develops clubs and activities based on common interests.
+High speed Internet and satellite television are widely available allowing expatriates to communicate regularly and stay in touch with family and friends in their home country.

-There are many restaurants serving almost every imaginable cuisine including Indian, Thai, Lebanese and many more.
-In addition to casual dining concepts like Outback Steakhouse, Red Lobster, Chili’s, TGIFriday’s, and Fuddrucker’s, Applebee’s there are many globally-recognized fast-food chains such as McDonald's, Burger King, Kentucky Fried Chicken, Popeye’s, Pizza Hut, Hagan Daaz, Baskin Robbins, Dunkin Donuts, Subway, Starbucks and Costa Coffee.
+There are many restaurants serving almost every imaginable Eastern and Western cuisine, including Indian, Italian, Thai, Chinese, Lebanese and many more.
+In addition to casual dining concepts like Outback Steakhouse, Red Lobster, Chili’s, TGIFriday’s, Fuddrucker’s, and Applebee’s, there are many globally-recognized fast-food chains, such as McDonald's, Burger King, Kentucky Fried Chicken, Popeye’s, Pizza Hut, Hagan Daaz, Baskin Robbins, Dunkin Donuts, Subway, Starbucks and Costa Coffee.

 - Men and women must dress modestly in public

-- Some people find if difficult to adjust to the hot and humid climate in the summer months
+- Some people find if difficult to adjust to the hot and humid climate, especially in the summer months

 - Expatriates must conform to Islamic standards and are subject to Sharia Law